Lazar Tatić: Radnik Surdulica

 After he spent some period during the pre-season training with the club, Tatić officially joined Radnik Surdulica in last days of the summer transfer window 2016 along with several other players, signing one-year contract.
 After a month he spent in Radnik Surdulica without official caps, Tatić left the club and moved on trial to Red Star Belgrade.

 Napredak Kruševac

-At the beginning of 2017, Tatić joined Napredak Kruševac, signing three-and-a-half year deal with club.
+At the beginning of 2017, Tatić joined Napredak Kruševac, signing a three-and-a-half-year deal with club.
 He had been ordered with 33 jersey.
 At the beginning of new season, in summer 2017, Tatić converted his squad number to 94 for the 2017–18 campaign.
 In mid-season, both sides agreed on mutually termination the contract and Tatić left the club as a free agent, without any official appearance.

-Bačka Bačka Palanka
+Bačka

-On 11 June 2018, Tatić signed one-and-a-half year contract with OFK Bačka Bačka Palanka.
+On 11 June 2018, Tatić signed a one-and-a-half-year contract with OFK Bačka.
 He started the 2018–19 pre-season with the club, as one of the competitors for new Serbian SuperLiga campaign along with Rastko Šuljagić and Kristijan Župić.